 Donald A. Johnston, Chief Judge

 Judge Johnston first took the Circuit bench on January 1, 1989.
 He received his BA from the University of Virginia and JD from Wayne State University Law School.
 Before taking the bench, Judge Johnston served ten years as a Kent County Assistant Prosecuting Attorney and held a 61st District Court Judgeship for ten years.
 Judge Johnston currently chairs the Jail Bed Allocation Committee.
-Judge Johnston served as Chief Judge Pro Tempore from January 1, 2004 until December 31, 2009.
-On January 1, 2010 Judge Johnston became the Chief Judge of the 17th Circuit Court by appointment from the Michigan Supreme Court.
+Judge Johnston served as Chief Judge Pro Tempore from January 1, 2004, until December 31, 2009.
+On January 1, 2010, Judge Johnston became the Chief Judge of the 17th Circuit Court by appointment from the Michigan Supreme Court.
 Judge Johnston is assigned to the Civil/Criminal Division of the Circuit Court.
+Our Kent County Criminal Defense Lawyers and Attorneys have been in front of Jduge Johnston numerous times.

 Judge Denenfeld took the bench on August 10, 2009.
 He received his BA degree from Western Michigan University and his JD from the University of Cincinnati.
 Before taking the bench, Judge Denenfeld was a partner in the law firm Yates, LaGrand & Denenfeld, PLLC.
 Prior to that, he was the senior litigator with the Federal Public Defender office in Grand Rapids, and was the chief of the special litigation division of the Public Defender Service for the District of Columbia.
 For nearly 10 years, he was a civil rights and civil liberties attorney in Detroit.
 Judge Denenfeld has also spent considerable time working on the rule of law in several former Soviet republics.
 Judge Denenfeld is assigned to the Family Division of the Circuit Court.